 The Tradescantia genus is beautiful, convenient and flexible.
-If you're often away from home - or just forgetful - these houseplants are a dream as they like breaks between waterings, and will flourish when they're next given a soaking.
+If you're often away from home (or just forgetful!) these houseplants are a dream as they like breaks between waterings, and will flourish when they're next given a soaking.
 The Tradescantia zebrina, one of our favourites, has flowing tendrils that'll look fantastic in a hanging pot or flowing down a bookcase.

-The story goes that one of the men who taunted Christ on his way to be crucified was cursed to walk the Earth until the Second Coming.
+The story goes that one of the men who taunted Jesus on his way to be crucified was cursed to walk the Earth until the Second Coming.
 In the context of the observable Jewish diaspora; the displacement of Jewish peoples from the Southern Levant in ancient times, and subsequent statelessness from anti-Semitic regimes, we are profoundly uncomfortable with using this moniker.

 Bloomboxclub spoke to different plant communities about this quandary, and we think we've found a good alternative.
 The plant was named 'Wandering Jew', due to its hyper-adaptability and tendency to spread easily and quickly.

 Well all of these qualities apply to the 'Wandering Dude:' the guy who gets around despite infrequent attention, and isn't fussy about where he ends up!
 We believe that this is a better title, but if any wandering dudes are offended by the comparison, please get in touch ...